 - In 2009, 14,000 auto accident victims were tested for drug use.
 One-third of these victims tested positive.
 Half of these drivers (about 2300) tested positive for both drug and alcohol use.

 Groups like MADD have made great progress in educating the public about the risks of drunk driving and rates of drunk-driving accidents are decreasing.
 Perhaps similar efforts can help prevent drugged-driving deaths in Atlanta.

 If you have lost a loved one to an impaired driver, you have suffered unfairly.
 Every Georgia DUI death is wrong, whether the driver chose alcohol or drugs.
 You deserve compensation for your loss.
-To learn more, contact the Law Offices of Shane Smith at 770-HURT-999.
+To learn more, contact Shane Smith Law at 770-HURT-999.